Summary: A set of books (one for parents and one for kids) to talk about race and racism in light of scripture and Christian faith.

 The Gospel in Color, both parent and child, have discussion questions (with answers), prayer points, scripture references and suggestions for memorization.
 Race and racism may not be an easy topic, but these books are designed to be an easy entry point to the discussion.

 For further information there are two less than 3 minute videos that summarize chapters 1 and chapter 2.
 (More videos coming).
 And there is a podcast interview with Jarvis Williams about the Gospel in Color project that is worth listening to.
-I also recommend Raising White Kids, White Awake and White Fragility as good resources for understanding both how racism works and how to fight against it in your own life and in the community around us.
+A secular book for adults that is very good about walking through what racism is all about is So You Want to Talk About Race.
+For a Christian book recommendation for White readers, I would recommend White Awake.
+And for a book talking about parenting and race for White readers, I recommend Raising White Kids.
+And for a more church level discussion around race, I recommend Woke Church.